-The nuclear family; centralisation of core services
+The nuclear family; centralisation of core services to eradicate inefficiencies

 Vickie Keeling, trust director, United Endeavour TrustWhen it comes to schools and academies there’s no such thing as a ‘one size fits all’ solution.
-However, given the significant time and cost savings realised through the centralisation of core services – such as finance and HR – it’s no surprise that collaborative working structures – such as MATs – are pooling resources.
-This session exploress, for those involved in school business management, what does moving to a centralised system entail and how can you ensure that you eradicate inefficiencies and ensure greater consistency.
+However, given the significant time and cost savings that can be realised through the centralisation of core services – such as finance and HR – it’s no surprise that collaborative working structures, such as MATs, are pooling resources.
+In this session Vickie explores what moving to a centralised system entails and how can you ensure that you eradicate inefficiencies and ensure greater consistency.